 The components of netbacks are specified financial measures.
 Netbacks contain a Non-GAAP financial measure.
-See the Specified Financial Measures Advisory of this MD&A.
+See the Advisory.

 Exploration Expense

 We recorded exploration expense of \$17 million in 2023 (2022 - \$91 million).
 Exploration expense in 2022 was primarily due to a \$58 million write-off related to our decision not to pursue development at Block 15/33 in China.